stevewhitehouse66/Woofers/docs/README.md

 [Light Mode Results](images/readme/wcag-light.png)

-I'm not sure why the WCAG checker gives such poor results in the dark screen mode when the contast is clearly very high.
+I'm not sure why the WCAG checker gives such poor results in the dark screen mode when the contrast is clearly very high.

 My accessibility tester, (my son who is registered blind), found the dark mode to be far easier to read than the light mode.

 #### W3 HTML checker
-Due to Django tags in HTML W£ Checker was unable to be used. instead I used HTML5 validator plugin for Dev Environment.
+Due to Django tags in HTML W£ Checker was unable to be used as it generated too many errors and stopped.
+Instead I used HTML5 validator plugin for Dev Environment.

+### Bugs

+#### Fixed Bugs
+- Too many typos, misconceptions and plain wrong ideas to mention.
+- Dropdown Menu refused to move to right side, due to missing navbar class.
+- On Edit functions, completion message fired twice.
+Used chat GPT suggestion "Override get_success_message method"